afni/afni_doc/background_install/install_instructs/substep_mac_xcode_xquartz.rst

    * | *...
 OS X >= 10.11*, click on this link:
      | http://www.xquartz.org

-     | and then click on the "Quick Download" DMG, and
+     | Then click on the "Quick Download" DMG, and follow the
-       follow instructions to install.
+       instructions to install.
+     |

    * *...
 OS X 10.9 and 10.10*, copy+paste::